Adrenalinerush07/Adrenalinerush07/README.md

 <h1 align="centre"> Hi there, I am Kartik Jaiswal👋</h1>

-- 🔭 I’m currently working on <a href="https://github.com/Adrenalinerush07/QNA" target="_blank">Building readers community</a>
+I am cool minded analytical programmer who turns coffee into code to put an impact in world.

-- 🌱 I’m currently learning <strong> Blockchain and decentralisation </strong>
+- 🔭 I’m currently working on <a href="https://github.com/Adrenalinerush07/QNA" target="_blank">building readers community</a>
-- 👯 I’m looking to collaborate on my <strong> readers community project </strong>
+- 🌱 Currently on <strong> Blockchain and decentralisation </strong> module
-- 🤔 I’m looking for help with <strong> building nearby user search feature </strong>
+- 👯 I’m looking for a collaborator on my <strong> readers community project </strong>
-- 💬 Ask me about <strong> MERN stack and DSA topics </strong>
+- 💬 My strength are <strong> MERN stack and DSA</strong>
-- 📫 How to reach me: <a href="https://www.linkedin.com/in/kartik-jaiswal-76623a16b/" target="_blank"> Kartik Jaiswal </a>
+- 📫 How to reach m? <a href="https://www.linkedin.com/in/kartik-jaiswal-76623a16b/" target="_blank"> Kartik Jaiswal </a>

   <a href=""><img src="https://github.com/Adrenalinerush07/Adrenalinerush07/blob/main/d8jjgkw-d4b8328a-47d7-4f81-a25f-6a42f2740ce0.jpg" height="200" width="200"></a>
   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;